-- Just need a reliable able network and don’t want to spend too much?
+- If you just need a reliable able network and don’t want to spend too much?
 Get one of these Wi-Fi 5 routers.
 Yes, even today, Wi-Fi 5 is still relevant.

-- If you’re ready for the latest and greatest, get one of these Wi-Fi 6 routers or mesh systems.
+- If you’re ready for the latest and greatest, get one of these Wi-Fi 6 routers.
 For those living in a large home, a Wi-Fi system is definitely a must.
-In this case, also consider one of these top Wi-Fi 5 mesh systems on the market.
+In this case, also consider one of these Wi-Fi 6 mesh systems.

 Keep in mind, though, that if you get a gateway, you’ll have to replace the entire thing when you want to upgrade your network, and not just the modem or the router portion of it.

 On the other hand, if you have phone service, the ARRIS Surfboard SVG2482AC worked well in my experience.
 Again, a phone-capable gateway will work even when you do not have a phone service plan.

 If you live in a large property and need a mesh-ready gateway, Netgear’s Orbi CBK40 is the only option for now.
-It’s available as a single gateway or a mesh system, but neither supports phone service.
+It’s available as a single gateway or a mesh system.
+It doesn’t support phone service.

 No matter what you get, be it a simple modem, a phone-capable modem or a gateway, the setup process is the same.
 You need to activate your equipment on the provider’s network.

 These steps, by the way, apply only to when you want to activate a residential Internet plan.
 If you have a business plan, you’ll need to call the provider.

 Cable Internet setup: What you need